New Zealand opposition leader resigns two months out from election | Politics

 New Zealand opposition leader resigns two months out from election

-"It has become clear to me that I am not the best person to be Leader of the Opposition and Leader of the New Zealand National Party at this critical time for New Zealand," Muller said in a statement.
-"The role has taken a heavy toll on me personally, and on my family, and this has become untenable from a health perspective."
+"The role has taken a heavy toll on me personally, and on my family, and this has become untenable from a health perspective," he said in a statement.
+New Zealand media reported deputy National Party leader Nikki Kaye will lead the party until a permanent leader is selected.
+It will be the opposition’s third leader in four months.

-Muller said he would take some time to spend with his family and "restore my energy before reconnecting with my community".
+Muller was embroiled in a scandal as opposition leader when a National member of parliament leaked confidential information about New Zealand's coronavirus cases to the media.
+The incident dealt a severe blow to the opposition's electoral chances.
 Ardern passed on her best wishes for Muller and his family.

-"No matter what side of Parliament you're sitting, politics is a difficult place," the New Zealand Herald said in a report quoting the prime minister.
+"No matter what side of Parliament you're sitting, politics is a difficult place," the prime minister said in a statement.
 New Zealand goes to the polls in September in what is expected to be a coronavirus-dominated campaign.

-Recent opinion polls have predicted that Labour could govern on its own, without needing a coalition partner, helped by the soaring popularity of Ardern with most New Zealanders approving of her government's handling of the coronavirus crisis.
+Recent opinion polls have predicted that Labour could govern on its own, without needing a coalition partner, helped by the soaring popularity of Ardern with most New Zealanders approving of her government's handling of the crisis.
+New Zealand had 25 active cases of COVID-19 as of Tuesday, all from returning New Zealanders from overseas.
+It has recorded 22 deaths from nearly 1,200 confirmed cases.

 - READ MORE ON: